ideus-team/phonegap-framework/app/README.md

   NOTE: If you have an errors in this step with zipalign try to follow this steps:
    - go to PATH_TO_ANDROID_SDK\AndroidSDK\build-tools\LAST_VESTION\ and copy zipalign.exe;
-   - paste zipalign.exe to directory \platform-tools and \tools;
+   - paste zipalign.exe to folder \platform-tools and \tools;
    - then try to do step 4 from the beginning;

 ##7.
 CSS Media Queries for iPads & iPhones